deesto/bnl-sdcc-st-group/README.md

     - permissions lost again for viewing some (but not all) content, possible reversion of previous role assignment issues
 - SDCC: discussions on getting HTCondor AdStash to work with OpenSeach v1 (and why it's still not yet working with v2 when [this was fixed in January](https://osg-htc.org/docs/release/osg-24/#january-6-2025-htcondor-2403-upcoming-htcondor-2430))
 - SDCC: moved my office from b.510 M2-27 to b.725 (after previous occupant finally moved out 7 Apr)
+- SDCC: more issues [reported](https://rt.racf.bnl.gov/rt/Ticket/Display.html?id=37836 ) with SET repository and HTTPS connections
+  - SSL issuing CA certificate seems to be missing or expired
 - WLCG: obtained and reviewed [training material](https://drive.google.com/file/d/18v0Jbhy1Breoqb6zDFMI-r4RV7efTlFw/view) on WLCG's new Helpdesk from Pavel (via [ticket](https://helpdesk.ggus.eu/#ticket/zoom/1419))

 # 31 Mar - 4 Apr